misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

 * Use [Logical Volume Manager](https://www.sourceware.org/lvm2/) to create disk partitions for the disk images of the virtual machines
 * Implement method to specify the virtual machines by name in the inventory file
+* Download of CoreOS image shoould be done only if the image was not downloaded already, or if explicitly requested
+* At the end of _create_, _start_ and _restart_ commands there are pauses of fixed number of seconds to gibe the VM a chance to complete the operation.
+It will be better to query and status of the VMs and finish when _libvirt_ gives positive indicates.
+* Acquire new etcd discovery token automatically every time new cluster is provisioned